 Eugenie, by all accounts, is particularly friendly with Harry, and appears to have a warm relationship with Kate.
 She, like them, is based at Kensington Palace and her ability to maintain a stable career in the art world has won her some respect from a public particularly sensitive to how hard members of the RF are working.

 On the day Eugenie’s engagement went public, the announcement came from Buckingham Palace and Andrew, though a bit strangely the press release referred to Sarah as “the Duchess of York.”
-Quite literally this is incorrect and if ever there was a source you would think would use the proper style to refer to royals it would be the family itself.
-Then again, I suppose it avoided specifically highlighting the couple’s divorce, but, well, they are in fact divorced.
+Quite literally this is incorrect and if ever there was a source you would think would use the proper reference style it would be the family itself.
+Then again, I suppose it avoided highlighting the couple’s divorce, but, well, they are in fact divorced.

-Later in the day, Andrew personally expressed his delight in the engagement and his approval of Brooksbank for his daughter.
-However, as the day unfolded, Sarah sent out a series of bizarre memes via Twitter featuring what appeared to be private photos of the young couple overlayed with cloying messages and platitudes.
+Later in the day, Andrew personally expressed his delight and approval.
+Sarah, on the other hand, tweeted a series of bizarre memes featuring what appeared to be private photos of the young couple overlayed with cloying messages and platitudes.
 I’m not going to post all of them, but you can see some more here.
 At first they read like the overexcited, if slightly tone deaf, social media activity of your typical mother, but as the day unfolded, it started to feel weirder and weirder.
-That, combined with the fact that the couple participated in an interview and chose to be married at Windsor instead of, say, a more private venue leaves one with the vague sense of courting public opinion.
+That, combined with the fact that the couple participated in an interview and chose to be married at Windsor instead of, say, a more private venue, leaves one with the vague sense of courting public opinion.
 Then again, it’s not exactly fair to judge the daughter for the sins of the mother.

 To make things even murkier, Sarah was due to sit down for a televised interview with the BBC on Monday evening, but it was abruptly cancelled at the last minute, prompting speculation she was “silenced” by Andrew, Eugenie and/or the Palace following the tweets.
 Frankly, that’s not out of the question.